🔼The name Elymas: Summary

 🔼The name Elymas in the Bible

-Elymas is one of two names belonging to a magician and "false Hebrew prophet" also known as Bar-Jesus (Acts 13:6-8).
-While on Cyprus, Paul and Barnabas get summoned by proconsul Paulus Sergius, who's guest Elymas is giving our heroes a hard time.
+Elymas is one of two names belonging to a magician and "false Hebrew prophet" also known as Bar-Jesus (Acts 13:8).
+While at Paphos on Cyprus, Paul and Barnabas get summoned by the local Roman proconsul, whose guest Elymas is giving our heroes a hard time.
 Paul rebukes him and leaves him temporarily blind for his trouble.

 Then, ancient sources insist that the original story never told about a Bar-Jesus but about a Bar-jeus, meaning Son Of Counseling.

 And from what language does the name Elymas come?
 Nobody knows.
 Most modern commentators will say that Elymas is an Arabic word, meaning Wise, or Sage.
 But the obvious objection is that, although there are Arabic speakers in the Bible (Acts 2:11), Arabic was not a commonly utilized language in the Acts days.
 Wouldn't Luke have said something like, "Whose Arabic name was Elymas, meaning so-and-so..".?
 And why would Elymas have an Arabic name when he was a Hebrew prophet, and why would Luke take the trouble of mentioning this second, Arabic name?
 The book of Acts was most likely targeted at a Roman congregation, who would have had no special interest in anything Arabic.